Recruitment Software

 • Reporting that answers your questions.
 Time-to-fill by sector.
 Source effectiveness by channel.
 Consultant activity and conversion rates.
 Margin analysis by client, by division, by consultant.
 Pipeline forecasting based on your actual historical conversion data.
 The metrics you track, presented the way you want to see them.

 • Temp and contractor management (if applicable).
-Timesheet capture, shift scheduling, availability management, holiday tracking, payroll integration, and contractor self-service portals.
+Timesheet capture, shift scheduling, availability management, holiday tracking, payroll processing, and contractor self-service portals.
 Configured for your pay and charge rate structures, your margin rules, and your invoicing cycles.

 What It Costs

-System Scope Typical One-Off Cost Equivalent Subscription Cost Over 5 Years (10 users)
+System Scope Typical One-Off Cost Replaces

-Core system: ATS, CRM, candidate database, basic reporting, email integration £10,000 to £20,000 £35,000 to £50,000+
+Core: ATS, CRM, candidate database, reporting, job board posting £10,000 to £20,000 CRM/ATS + multi-posting subscriptions

-Enterprise: full system with temp/contract management, multi-branch, payroll integration, contractor portal £35,000 to £70,000 £100,000 to £200,000+
+Enterprise: full system with temp pay-and-bill, multi-branch, contractor portal £35,000 to £70,000 All five subscription categories above

 Your Code, Your Control